Japan's ANA suspends flights to Brussels until at least April 10

-TOKYO (Reuters) - ANA Holdings (9202.T), Japan’s biggest airline, said on Monday it would continue its suspension of flights from Tokyo to Brussels until at least April 10 after suicide bombers blew themselves up in the airport departure hall.
+TOKYO, March 28 (Reuters) - ANA Holdings, Japan’s biggest airline, said on Monday it would continue its suspension of flights from Tokyo to Brussels until at least April 10 after suicide bombers blew themselves up in the airport departure hall.

 Brussels Airport said on Saturday that it would not reopen for passenger flights before Tuesday.